google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 tool that extracts files and hashes out of input sources (e.g. raw disk image, GCE disk image, ISO file, Windows update package, .tar.gz file, etc.).

+#### Managing HashR images

+The HashR container images are managed using the following values, `hashr.image.repository` and `hashr.image.tag`.

+Specify the desired image tags and repositories when deploying or upgrading the OSDFIR Infrastructure chart.

 #### Configure the HashR importers

 HashR provides different importers.
 Each importer has its own CronJob and can be